Incubyte-AI-Platform/.github/profile/README.md

 ---

-Built with ❤️ by the Cortex team and our amazing community contributors.
+Built with ❤️ by the Incubyte team and our amazing community contributors.

 ---